analogdevicesinc/ai8x-synthesis/assets/vscode/template/.vscode/README.md

 ### Setting Search Paths for Intellisense

 VS Code's intellisense engine must be told where to find the header files for your source code.
-By default, the Microcontroller SDK's perpiheral drivers, the C standard libraries, and all of the sub-directories of the workspace will be searched for header files to use with Intellisense.
+By default, the MSDK's perpiheral drivers, the C standard libraries, and all of the sub-directories of the workspace will be searched for header files to use with Intellisense.
 If VS Code throws an error on an `#include` statement (and the file exists), then a search path is most likely missing.

 To add additional search paths :